This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Delhi has much more to offer than meets the eye, which is also true for the food.
 In this foodie haven, you will never go hungry.
 Join this street food tour of old Delhi where you get to taste local on-the-go snacks.
 Travel from location to location by rickshaw and experience the city like a local!

-AnnaMaya, a food-hall-style restaurant filled with stations for every cuisine you could possibly imagine, is another one of my favorites in the city.
+AnnaMaya, a trendy food-hall-style restaurant filled with stations for every cuisine you could possibly imagine, is another one of my favorites in the city.

 - Old Delhi: One of the most iconic areas of Delhi, the old part of town boasts buzzing markets and some of the best food stalls in the city.
 You have to come here if you’re a street food lover like me!